UniCourt/Search-Workshop1/README.md

 - Connecting and querying to postgres database.
 - Integration of scripts and postgres as multiple services as containers.
 - Reading data from files and populating to database.
-- Chakka Maanga thengaaaaaa....
+- Goto room, have lunch
-- Hello word.
+- Come back and sit

 ## Schedule
 | Time            | Topics